911: Devil Fish

 And the cry of “Opa!” rings out.

 When serving the Greek dish saganaki (flaming cheese), the waiter pours retsina all over the top of the cheese and lights it, crying, “Opa!”
-The owner of the Parthenon restaurant in Chicago, Christos Liakouras, claims credit for inventing the tradition.
+The owner of the sadly defunct Parthenon restaurant in Chicago, Christos Liakouras, claims credit for inventing the tradition.

 Wow, someone threw a match on the Cuyahoga River.

 The Cuyahoga is a river in Ohio.
 Due to severe pollution (including oil and other industrial runoff), the river was plagued by recurring fires during the 20th century.
-In 1969, such a fire attracted national attention and ultimately led to the passage of the Clean Water Act and the establishment of the Environmental Protection Agency.
+In 1969, one such fire attracted national attention and ultimately led to the passage of the Clean Water Act and the establishment of the Environmental Protection Agency.
 Today, conditions on the river have improved, but it remains dangerously polluted.

 [Hummed.]
 “Oh!
 Susanna.”

-The tune to the 1847 Stephen Foster song “Oh!
+This is the tune to the 1847 Stephen Foster song “Oh!
 Susanna.”
 Sample lyrics: “I come from Alabama/With my banjo on my knee/I'm going to Louisiana/My true love for to see.”

 Once you start seeing motorcycles, Mike …